Home Reviews 10 Best Open-source Speech Recognition Tools for Linux

 • You can run this application on different software and hardware platforms.
 It can be a desktop or a Raspberry Pi.

-• Besides being a smart voice assistant, it provides the facility of the audio record, machine learning, software library, and more.
+• Besides being a smart voice assistant, it provides the facility of audio recording, machine learning, software library, and more.

 • It lets users convert the natural language to machine-readable data through Adapt, an intent parser of Mycroft.